 – You will need to achieve the pathway criteria, please see the prospectus for further information

-– You will need to achieve a Grade 5 or above in a GCSE Art, Textiles or a Technology subject
+– You will need to achieve a Grade 5 or above in GCSE Science

 Advanced Level (A Level):